weaveworks/weave-gitops-private/docs/weps/WEP-002-Weave-gitops-recover.md

 ### Proposal

 Persist the GORT.
-Update `install` to take a `--git-ref` flag.
-When passed, we will create the directory structure identifed in [WeGO Core WEP][WKP-001] with the addition of an application named `$platform$` - which contains the manifests for the GORT.
+Update `wego gitops install` to take an additional flag for specifying the wego platform repo.
+When passed, we will create the directory structure identifed in [WeGO Core WEP][wep-001] with the addition of an application named `$platform$` - which contains the manifests for the GORT.

-Create `Recover` command, which will add a GOAT for the --git-ref *and* install the GORT manifests from the repo.
-The GORT is required for GitOps, hence, recover will need to install it.
+Create `wego gitops recover` command.
+The command will take 0 or 1 wego platform repo reference and 0 or more wego app repo references.
+This will enable a user to recover all gitops workloads in a single command.
+Additionally, if a customer has different teams responsible for workloads, e.g., platform sre and application sre, each can perform a `wego gitops recover` for their repo(s).

 ##### Story 1